Alterbute: Editing Intrinsic Attributes of Objects in Images: Baselines

 \section{Baselines}

 In our qualitative and quantitative comparisons (including a user study), we evaluated several baseline methods that have publicly available open-source models.
 These baselines fall into two categories: general-purpose image editing models and specialized intrinsic attribute editors.
-We describe each baseline below.
+All baselines were run with publicly available code and recommended settings.
+No baseline was fine-tuned on task-specific data.
+For stochastic methods, we generated 5 outputs per input and selected the best-quality result, making our reported win rates conservative.
+All mask-based baselines received the same SAM-extracted mask with morphological dilation (kernel $K{=}5$) applied identically.
+Table~\ref{tab:baseline_protocol} summarizes the inputs and mask configuration for each baseline.